Pack Smart: Essentials for Backpacking Trip

 Use PACT TABS—these nifty tablets quickly neutralize the nastiness in human waste, breaking down toxicity in no time!

 Some packs have a detachable fanny pack to place a cellphone, snacks and lip balm in.
-If your pack does not, bring a fanny pack to wear.
+If your pack does not, consider bringing a fanny pack to wear.
+Or make sure your backpack has ample room in hip belt pockets to stash these necessities for backpacking.

 Calorie dense, easy to carry jerky sticks, dried fruit and nuts